Close Search

 Post-16 Progression Evening

-Music Girl in Headphones 5 PE Boy on climbing wall 6 JPZ 1459 XL Library Boy with book 1 Art Group of girls 4
+Music Girl in Headphones 5 Classroom Boy with hand up3 Library Boy with book 1 Art Group of girls 4 JPZ 1459 XL

 1. Create a study schedule (revision timetable) and start this early.
 More detail available here.